 An Apprenticeship combines work and study by mixing on the job training with classroom learning.
-Apprentices are employed to do a real job whilst studying for a formal qualification, usually for one day a week either at a college or with a training provider.
+Apprentices are employed to do a real job whilst studying, usually for one day a week either at a college or with a training provider.

 The National Apprenticeship Service, provides information for parents, employers and young people, as well as how to search and apply for apprenticeships.
 It also has information about pay and conditions.

 Traineeships are an opportunity to gain real work experience, job skills and to improve English and Maths, if needed.
 The programme can last anywhere from six weeks to six months with the content tailored to young people’s individual needs.
 Traineeships are designed to give young people the skills and experience that employers are looking for, and can help to boost career prospects with an apprenticeship or other employment in the future.
 The employer does not have to pay a trainee, but some may pay their trainees a small amount.

 To search for available traineeship opportunities click on the link below.

 Amazing Apprenticeships is the approved communication channel, commissioned by the National Apprenticeship Service, to support the Apprenticeship Support & Knowledge for Schools (ASK) project designed to inform and inspire students about apprenticeships.
 Explore their range of inspirational and informative resources, helping to explain apprenticeships whether you’re a parent, teacher or thinking of becoming an apprentice yourself.